dtzxporter/DTZxPorterLanding/_tools/henri.md

 > **NOTICE:** You should select all `_patchX` .resource/.pack files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
-- 1.20 - Support destructable models.
+- 1.20 - Support destructible models.
 Initial support for world entities.
 - 1.19 - Always use higher quality hair models.
 - 1.18 - Basic support for hair materials.
 - 1.17 - Full support for vegetation/tree models.